istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 ## Troubleshooting

+The following steps provide basic trouble shooting for common mesh expansion issues.

-* When making requests from VM to the cluster, make sure you are not running as root or istio-proxy.
-Both users are excluded from interception.
+1. When making requests from VM to the cluster, ensure you don't run the requests as `root` or `istio-proxy` user.
+By default, Istio excludes both users from interception.

-* Verify the machine can directly reach pod IPs in the cluster.
+1. Verify the machine can reach the IP of the all workloads running in the cluster.
 For example:

     {{< text bash >}}